 While this company produces some of the best protein powder, it also has a line of ready-to-drink supplements available to prevent lean muscle mass loss.
 If you want to prevent muscle loss without consuming a bunch of carbs or sugar, check out the Muscle Milk Zero line of supplements.

-These products are great for older adults because they require no measuring or mixing.
+These products are some of the best protein powders for seniors because they require no measuring or mixing.
 Plus, this supplement’s cap is resealable and easy to twist on and off.
 This line of RTD supplements is also rich in fiber, which is great for older adults.

 Currently, this protein drink is available in two flavors: chocolate and vanilla creme.
 From a nutrition label perspective, this is my pick for the best protein drink that’s pre-made.